 Trillions of text messages are sent and received via SMS-enabled devices every day, but have you ever stopped to ask, “What is SMS, exactly?”
 One of the oldest forms of mobile messaging, SMS messages are still among the primary ways people communicate with loved ones, receive promotions from businesses, and more.

 “The average person won’t [notice or] care whether their phone sends a message as SMS,” says Thomas Reed, director of Mac and Mobile at Malwarebytes, a cybersecurity company.
 But there is one good reason why you should: SMS messages can leave you and your information vulnerable to scammers.

 That’s where this guide comes in.
 We’re answering your most pressing questions: What does SMS mean?
 What is an SMS message?
 And what’s the difference between MMS vs. SMS messages?
 Whether you want to learn why your texts are green or how to stop spam texts, these tips can make you a savvier smartphone user.
-While you’re brushing up on your texting know-how, be sure to check out iPhone hacks like hiding messages on an iPhone and retrieving deleted text messages.
+While you’re brushing up on your texting know-how, be sure to check out iPhone hacks like hiding messages on an iPhone, forwarding a text message and retrieving deleted text messages.

 What is an SMS message?